Gwinnett County Public Library logo

 Teen Advisory Council volunteers help library staff who work primarily with teens.
 Activities may include: planning teen activities, preparing craft supplies or other program materials; attending teen events and assisting in taking attendance during events or programs; assisting in keeping the teen area attractive and helping out with general shelving.
 Teen Advisory Council members meet monthly.
 Read more about the Teen Advisory Council.

-If you would like to share your talents with the library in some other way please choose the most relevant category on the form and tell us about it in the “Why do you want to volunteer at the library?” section.
-Otherwise, please contact ask.gwinnettpl.org.
+If you would like to share your talents with the library in some other way please choose “Other” and tell us about it in the “sharing my talents” section.
+For questions, please contact https://ask.gwinnettpl.org/.